rust-lang/rust/src/doc/rustc-dev-guide/src/mir/construction.md

 ## Aggregate construction

-Aggregate values of any kind are built via `Rvalue::Aggregate`.
+Aggregate values of any kind (e.g. structs or tuples) are built via `Rvalue::Aggregate`.
 All fields are lowered to `Operator`s.
 This is essentially equivalent to one assignment statement per aggregate field plus an assignment to the discriminant in the case of `enum`s.